MysteryPancake/Houdini-OpenCL/README.md

 ## Worksets

-Worksets basically run the same kernel multiple times in a row.
+Worksets run the same kernel multiple times in a row, always in sequential order.

 Each time the kernel is run, the data length and offset changes depending on the workset detail attributes you provide.